EGP-README/SQL-Deforestation-Analysis/README.md

 # SQL-Deforestation-Analysis
 A set of SQL queries used as part of the Udacity SQL Nanodegree program for the Deforestation Exploration project (Data not included).
+If you plan to or are currently in this program, I highly reccomend attempting these queries without referencing the work of others.

 The queries include examples of:
 - Inner and Self Joins